 The Academic Affairs Board (AAB) is dedicated in representing the student body in academic matters.
-We work to bridge the gap between students and students as well as students and faculty.
+We work to bridge the gap between students and students, as well as between students and faculty.
 We work with faculty and deans of different departments to work out solutions for current problems on campus regarding academics.
 With their help we write up policies and come up with innovative plans.
 We set goals every semester and work as a team to makes it happen.
-To join the board please contact VP of Academic Affairs Hanna Assefa.
+To join the board please contact the Coordinator of Academics, Sarar Zaman.

 Activities Coordination Board

 The Activities Coordination Board (ACB) is involved in creating and planning events around campus for students to enjoy.
-These events include movies at Cumberland 12, trips to places like six flags, Spring Carnival and weekly Coffee House.
-The ACB consists of 6 different committees: Athletics, Special Events, Coffee House, Promotions and F.E.N.T., and the Concert Committee (films, entertainment, novelties, and trips).
-To join any of the Committees under the ACB, please contact VP of Activities Lauren Safford.
+These events include movies at Cumberland 12, trips to places like Six Flags, Spring Carnival and weekly coffee house.
+The ACB consists of six different committees: Athletics, Special Events, Coffee House, Promotions and the Concert Committee and F.E.N.T., (films, entertainment, novelties, and trips).
+To join any of the Committees under the ACB, please contact the Coordinator of Activities Lauren Safford.

 Art Acquisition Board

 Art Acquisition Board is responsible for the discussion, voting and purchase of artwork to be owned by the Student Association which is also curated and maintained by the SUNY Plattsburgh Art Museum.
-Each semester the board must purchase artwork to add to the SA’s collection that is within the budget that will be a an asset to the collection as well as increase the value of the collection.
+Each semester the board must purchase artwork to add to the SA’s collection that is within the budget that will be an asset to the collection as well as increase the value of the collection.
 Any student is eligible to become a voting member of Art Acquisition Board.
 After attending three meetings the student will be considered a voting member.
 The board strives to purchase strong artworks that will be displayed on campus to benefit the students and further show the schools support and dedication to the arts.
-To join the board please contact VP of Arts Erin Doescher.
+To join the board please contact the Coordinator of The Arts Rickell Larose.

 Finance board is responsible for allocating SA fee to student organizations in an efficient and timely manner, and to ensure transparency of processes, deadlines, policies, and decisions.
 The finance board must strive to find a balance between funding what are accepted to be the most popular and deserving events while simultaneously ensuring that small niche groups have a chance at funding as well.
-To join the Finance Board, please contact VP of Finance Rudaba Ahmed.
+To join the Finance Board, please contact the Treasurer Ha Nguyen.

 Legislative Review Board

 Legislation Review Board, is responsible for aiding the legislative process by reviewing proposed legislation and providing recommendations based on clarity, constitutionality, and potential impact.
 The Legislation Review Board shall assist any Student Association member who requests assistance with drafting written legislation or Student Association programs.
 The Legislation Review Board may vote to recommend a document or piece of legislation to the Executive or Legislative Branch.
-To join the board, please contact Executive Vice President Charlye Hernandez.
+To join the board, please contact the Executive Vice President Jennifer Stanton.

 Public Relations Board

-The Public relations committee is responsible for planning and organize all student association outreach and marketing for several events on campus and to raise awareness of the student association and the services it provides.
-To join the Public Relations Board, please contact VP of Public Relations Smit Pujara.
+The Public Relations Committee is responsible for planning and organize all student association outreach and marketing for several events on campus and to raise awareness of the student association and the services it provides.
+To join the Public Relations Board, please contact the Coordinator of Public Relations Naomi Tegybelu.

 Student Affairs Board

-The Student Affairs Board is responsible for providing services to the student body such as the Daily Shuttle Bus, the 5-hour Pre-Licensing Course, the voter registration campaign and much more.
+The Student Affairs Board is responsible for providing services to the student body such as the daily shuttle bus, the 5-hour pre-licensing course, the voter registration campaign and much more.
 Members of the board are able to propose programs and services, vote on them and offer them to the campus body.
-To join the board please contact VP of Student Affairs and Diversity Kira Paulemon.
+To join the board please contact the Coordinator of Student Affairs and Diversity Rosee Kebe.

 Student Diversity Board